tkambler/generators/README.md

 # Yeoman Generators

+A collection of personal [Yeoman](https://yeoman.io/) generators.

-If you don't already have [Yeoman](https://yeoman.io/) installed, install it: `npm install -g yo`
+- Install Yeoman if necessary: `npm install -g yo`

-Quickly link all generators by running `./link`.
-Afterwards, you can run:
+- Link the generators: `./link`

+Now you can bootstrap a new project like so:

-    yo react-ts
+    mkdir project; cd project; yo react-ts .
-    // etc...